codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 In Codefresh GitOps, an Environment is a custom entity, identified by a unique name, comprising one or more pairs of clusters and namespaces.
 Once defined, an Environment is automatically populated by the applications deployed to it.

 **What is a Product in Codefresh?**
-A Product unifies individual but interrelated Argo CD applications as a cohesive entity as they move through different Environments.
+A Product unifies different but interrelated Argo CD applications as a cohesive entity as they move through different Environments.
 The Argo CD applications grouped within a Product generally has the same software but different versions as they are deployed in diverse Environments.

 ## Create an Environment
 The first task is to create an Environment.
-You can create as many Environments as you need to,
+There is no limit on the number of Environments you can create.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**, and then click **Add Environment**.
 1. Define the following:
     1. **Name**: A unique name for your GitOps Environment, which is meaningful in the context of your development and deployment cycle.
 	  For the quick start, we'll use `dev`.
     1. **Kind**: The purpose of this GitOps Environment.
 Select **Non-production** where development, testing, staging versions of applications are deployed.
     1. **Tags**: Leave empty.
     1. **Clusters and Namespaces**: Single or multiple cluster-namespace pairs to map to the GitOps Environment.
-	  For the quick start, we'll add the `in-cluster` and the `demo-ta-dev` namespace.
+	  For the quick start, we'll add the `in-cluster` and the `demo-ta-dev` namespace to map to `dev`.

 {% include
 	image.html